-- (b) fully participate in educational programs and activities of the institution of basic education; and - (c) guidance and support to enable the child to return to her regular education programme after delivery and after the baby is weaned. - 9.
-(1) The National and county governments shall- - (a) develop and implement a plan for identifying and re-engaging- - (i) children who have dropped out of institutions of basic education owing to teenage pregnancies; and - (ii) vulnerable children who are have dropped out of, or who are likely to drop out of institutions of basic education owing to factors beyond their control, in order to ensure that they are readmitted and integrated into the education system;

-- (b) establish partnerships with community based organizations, education providers and other relevant stakeholders in order to - (i) provide a broad range of educational options and services for children who drop out of school under this Part, including persons who are beyond eighteen years of age; and - (ii) counsel children in schools on adolescent sexuality, responsible behaviour and the consequence of teenage pregnancies; and - (c) ensure that the education system in place takes into account the best interests of children who fall pregnant while in school.

-(2) In this section, a "vulnerable child" means a child who faces circumstances that increase the likelihood of dropping out of an institution of basic education owing to teenage pregnancy.

-10. (1) Where a child falls pregnant or a teacher or person in authority within the school has a reason to believe that a child within an institution of basic education is pregnant, the matter shall be referred to the principal of the institution.
+- (i) children who have dropped out of institutions of basic education owing to teenage pregnancies; and - (ii) vulnerable children who have dropped out of, or who are likely to drop out of institutions of basic education owing to factors beyond their control, in order to ensure that they are readmitted and integrated into the education system; - (b) establish partnerships with community based organisations, education providers and other relevant stakeholders in order to - - (i) provide a broad range of educational options and services for children who drop out of school under this Part; and - (ii) counsel children in schools on adolescent sexuality, responsible behaviour and the consequence of child pregnancies; and - (c) ensure that the education system in place takes into account the best interests of children who fall pregnant while in school. - (2) In this section, a "vulnerable child" means a child who faces circumstances that increase the likelihood of dropping out of an institution of basic education owing to child pregnancy. - 10.
+(1) Where a child falls pregnant or a teacher or person in authority within the school has a reason to believe that a child within an institution of basic education is pregnant, the matter shall be referred to the principal of the institution.